-- Can also work as a testing framework.
+- Django can also work as a testing framework.

 - As a Python framework, it has a large community.

-- It can handle a large amount of data that shows its high scalability.
+- It can handle a large amount of data which shows its high scalability.

 - It is a full-stack web framework.

-- Admin Authentication Feature gives apps extra security.
+- Admin Authentication Feature provides extra security to the apps.

 - Object-Relational-Mapping helps to create data using the native object-oriented programming language.

-- Speed is a major disadvantage of python.
-So for Django with the increase in data, it slows down work.
+- Speed is a major disadvantage of Python.
+So, for Django, an increase in data slows down the output.